-We continue to work with JK Advisors to scale up operational activities; Quintain Project Solutions LLC as the manufacturing project management leader for the PURE EP System; and with our Regulatory and Compliance Advisor to move the development process forward.
-These relationships have aided us with our first 510(k) clearance from the U.S. Food and Drug Administration for the PURE EP System in August 2018.
-Our manufacturing partner, Minnetronix, a medical technology and innovation company, has built initial beta units for our first installations, clinical procedures, and IP proposals.
+We received 510(k) clearance from the U.S. Food and Drug Administration for the PURE EPTM System in August 2018.
+Our manufacturing partner, Minnetronix, a medical technology and innovation company, has built initial units for our first installations, clinical procedures, and IP proposals.

-We are currently working on audit preparation for the International Organization for Standardization ("ISO") and Medical Device Single Audit Program ("MDSAP") to ensure that our product meets specific requirements - audit submission is targeted for Q2 2019.
-We believe that we will have obtained ISO Certification and product CE Mark by the fourth quarter of 2019 and Japanese approval by the end of 2019.
+We are currently working on audit preparation for the International Organization for Standardization ("ISO") and Medical Device Single Audit Program ("MDSAP") certification.
+The audit is targeted for Q4 2019.
+We believe that we will have obtained ISO Certification by the fourth quarter of 2019 and CE Mark by Q1 2020.

-Because we have not yet entered the commercialization stage, with our initial product beginning clinical trials, we currently do not have any customers.
+Because we have not yet entered the sales phase with our initial product, we currently do not have paying customers.
 We anticipate that our initial customers will be hospitals and other health care facilities that operate electrophysiology labs.